Google buys music streaming service Songza

 Google did not provide financial terms of the deal, though a report in the New York Post earlier this month citing unnamed sources said Google had offered to buy the company for $15 million.

-The deal comes one month after Apple Inc acquired Beats for $3 billion (£1.7 billion).
+The deal comes one month after Apple Inc acquired Beats for $3 billion.
 Apple's purchase of Beats, which also touted its expertise curating music playlists, was viewed as an effort to jump-start Apple's position in the fastest-growing segment of the music market.

 Sales of digital music downloads have declined in recent months, while streaming services such as Pandora Media Inc and Spotify have become increasingly popular with consumers.